nishant368/Database-Installer/README.md

 ### Default configuration

-**database-installer** looks for a default file structure in the given order:
+**Database-Installer** looks for a default file structure in the given order:

   - 'database-installer/index.php'
   - 'database-installer/jquery-2.1.3.min.js'